You are currently viewing Mawphlang Sacred Forest: A must-visit place in Meghalaya

 Getting into Mawphlang Sacred Forest

-Mawphlang Sacred Forest out side and inside
+Mawphlang Sacred Forest: Outside and inside

 Mawphlang Sacred Forest: Outside (left) and inside (right)